ziphra/ecl_ampere_internship/anvio_FirstUse.md

 ## Anvi'o User Tutorial for Metagenomic Workflow
 ### Create an anvi’o contigs database
->An anvi’o contigs database will keep all the information related to your contigs: positions of open reading frames, k-mer frequencies for each contigs, where splits start and end, functional and taxonomic annotation of genes, etc.
+"An anvi’o contigs database will keep all the information related to your contigs: positions of open reading frames, k-mer frequencies for each contigs, where splits start and end, functional and taxonomic annotation of genes, etc."

 #### anvi-gen-contigs-database
 We create a contigs data base *contigs.db* with k-mers frequencies, and ORF (the program use the software **Prodigal**).
 This will also soft-split contigs longer than 20000pb (why?).